looooo/pastix/docs/doxygen/chapters/Pastix_MPI.md

 **Disclaimer**

 Even if PaStiX works in distributed, it is still under development.
-You can face either performance issues (without runtimes) or memory issues (with StarPU or PaRSEC)
+You can face either performance issues (without runtime) or memory issues (with StarPU or PaRSEC)

 **Requirements**

 In addition to the requirements of the sequential PaStiX, you'll need:

   * An MPI implementation (MPICH, OpenMPI...)

 ### Download and install OpenMPI